Our Partners and Networks

 9. Philippine Traditional Knowledge Network with 58 traditional knowledge holders and 5 communities in the Philippines

-Aside from helping establish issue-based networks, Tebtebba is also a member of other civil society networks.
+Aside from helping establish issue-based networks, Tebtebba is also a member of other civil society networks and have established partnerships with several academic institutions.
 These include:

 - Rights and Resources Initiative (RRI), a respected network of NGOs, donors and intergovernmental bodies that looks into rights and tenure issues related to forests